the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 Finally, for in-person events and related to safeguarding, consider how you will ensure that everyone is able to access return transport safely.
 This is particularly important to consider for attendees with lived experience and any disabilities that may make public transport more difficult to access.
-Although your event may have formally finished, are there support pathways you can put in place such as arranging a coach or taxis to a train station, or by ending an event within daylight hours to ensure that attendees are not travelling in the dark?
+Even after the event has formally concluded, make sure you are familiar with support options such as arranging coaches or taxis to a train station.
+Additionally, consider scheduling the event to end within daylight hours to enhance attendee safety and avoid travel in the dark.